REAL ID and Deferred Action for Childhood Arrivals (DACA)

 What is changing?

-The U.S. Department of Homeland Security (DHS) announced that, effective October 1, 2021, the Transportation Security Administration (TSA) will no longer accept driver’s licenses that do not comply with the requirements of the REAL ID Act (see below) as proof of identification to board commercial aircraft.
-The October 2020 deadline was extended due to circumstances resulting from the COVID-19 pandemic and the national emergency declaration.
-This extension was codified in the Coronavirus Aid, Relief, and Economic Security Act, enacted on March 27, 2020.
+The U.S. Department of Homeland Security (DHS) announced that, effective May 7, 2025, the Transportation Security Administration (TSA) will no longer accept driver’s licenses that are not compliant with the REAL ID Act (see below) as proof of identification to board commercial aircraft.
+DHS explained that a postponement of the May 3, 2023, compliance date set in 2021 was needed in part to “address the lingering impacts of the COVID-19 pandemic on the ability to obtain a REAL ID driver’s license or identification card.
+DHS published a final rule in the federal register on March 9, 2023, codifying the May 7, 2025 deadline.

-To travel by commercial aircraft, people will be required to present either (1) a REAL ID–compliant license or state identification document or (2) some other acceptable alternative, such as a U.S. passport or an employment authorization document issued by U.S. Citizenship and Immigration Services.
+To travel by commercial aircraft on or after May 7, 2025, people will be required to present either (1) a REAL ID–compliant license or state identification document or (2) some other acceptable alternative document from the TSA list of acceptable documents, described more fully below.

 What is REAL ID?

-As of October 2021, driver’s licenses and state ID cards that are not REAL ID–compliant will no longer be accepted by TSA for boarding federally regulated commercial aircraft.
+As of May 7, 2025, non–REAL ID (or “standard”) driver’s licenses and state ID cards will no longer be accepted by TSA for boarding federally regulated commercial aircraft.
 State enhanced driver’s licenses (EDLs) designated as acceptable border-crossing documents by DHS will continue to be accepted.
 (For more information about the REAL ID Act, see the REAL ID section of NILC’s “Access to Driver’s Licenses Toolkit.”)

 Can DACA recipients get a REAL ID–compliant license or state photo ID card?

 Eligibility for a driver’s license and the types of driver’s licenses available to various immigrants depends on the state.
-Many, but not all, states allow DACA recipients to get a REAL ID–compliant license.
+Most, but not all, states allow DACA recipients to get a REAL ID license.
 But states may not issue a REAL ID license to people whose DACA has expired, unless they have another lawful immigration status.

 States also determine which documents they require driver’s license applicants to present in order to get a license.
 DHS reviews states’ procedures to certify that they comply with the REAL ID Act.
-Although states are not required to issue REAL ID licenses, 47 of the 50 states have been certified as REAL ID–compliant, and all 50 states are on track to issue REAL ID licenses in coming months.
+Although states are not required to issue REAL ID licenses, all 50 states plus the District of Columbia and four out of five territories are now compliant with REAL ID requirements and are issuing REAL ID licenses.

-States that issue REAL ID licenses may continue to issue non–REAL ID (or “standard”) licenses and IDs to their residents as well.
-Individuals with standard licenses and IDs may be able to use them for any purpose except the specific “official federal purposes,” such as traveling by commercial aircraft or entering a nuclear facility.
+States that issue REAL ID licenses may continue to issue non–REAL ID (“standard”) licenses and IDs to their residents as well.
+After May 7, 2025, individuals with these licenses and IDs may be able to use them for any purpose except the specific “official federal purposes”; examples of the latter are traveling by commercial aircraft or entering a nuclear facility.
+But DHS warns, “Although a REAL ID card may not be necessary for other purposes such as driving, voting, banking, or applying for benefits or employment, we recommend checking with the relevant state, local, or commercial entities regarding their specific identification requirements.”

 Having a non–REAL ID (standard) license or state ID does not reveal anything about the cardholder’s immigration status.
 Many states allow U.S. citizens and lawfully residing immigrants to choose to get either a standard or a REAL ID license or ID.
 Some U.S. citizens may opt to get a standard license or ID card because they don’t have the documents required to obtain a REAL ID card, they can’t afford the fee for a REAL ID document, or they have concerns about privacy.